Clean Energy Hour

 Why are consumers demanding EVs nowadays?

-- Over 57% respondents of Plugin America indicated it is “very important” or “vital” that the electricity used to power EVs comes from renewable energy source.
+- Over 57% respondents of Plugin America indicated it is “very important” or “vital” that the electricity used to power EVs comes from a renewable energy source.

 Drivers are unaware that charging EVs often relies on fossil fuels

-We found out some electricity suppliers offer less expensive and more sustainable electricity at specific times of the day.
+We found out that some electricity suppliers offer less expensive and more sustainable electricity at specific times of the day.
 Cleaner time is different based on the location since each state generates electricity with different renewable energy.

 A navigation system that guides drivers to eco-friendly charging stations